home-assistant/developers.home-assistant/blog/2020-07-13-alpine-python.md

 We use Alpine for most of our Containers.
 It is the perfect distribution for containers because it is small (BusyBox based), available for a lot of CPU architectures, and the package system is slim.
 Alpine uses musl as their C library instead of the more commonly used glibc.

-Alpine with musl are relatively young compared to their peers (15 and 9 years old) but have seen a significant pace of development.
+Alpine with musl are relatively young compared to their peers (15 and 9 years old) but have seen a significant development pace.
 Because things move so fast, a lot of misconceptions exist about both based on things that are no longer true.
 The goal of this post is to address a couple of those and how we have solved them.

 This blogpost is not meant as a musl vs. glibc flamewar.
-Each use case is different and has their own trade offs.
+Each use case is different and has its own trade-offs.
 For example, we use glibc in our OS.

 For the tests, I used the images from [Docker Python library](https://github.com/docker-library/python), and the result is published to our [base images](https://github.com/home-assistant/docker-base).
-I used pyperformance for lab testing and the Home Assistant internal benchmark tools for more real-life coparison.
+I used pyperformance for lab testing and the Home Assistant internal benchmark tools for more real-life comparison.
 The test environment was running inside a container on the same Docker host.

 ## C/POSIX standard library